Profiles

 [UJG Core] extension mechanics

-[UJG Blueprint] explicit vs outgoing transitions
+[UJG Graph] explicit vs outgoing transitions

 [UJG Runtime] event tracing